MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/howto-saml-token-encryption.md

 ## Configure registered application SAML token encryption

-This section describes how to configure registered application's SAML token encryption.
-Applications that have been set up from the **App registrations** blade in the Microsoft Entra admin center.
+This section describes how to configure a registered application's SAML token encryption.
+These applications are set up from the **App registrations** pane in the Microsoft Entra admin center.
 For enterprise application, follow the [Configure enterprise application SAML token encryption](#configure-enterprise-application-saml-token-encryption) guidance.

 Encryption certificates are stored on the application object in Microsoft Entra ID with an `encrypt` usage tag.
 You can configure multiple encryption certificates and the one that's active for encrypting tokens is identified by the `tokenEncryptionKeyID` attribute.

-You'll need the application's object ID to configure token encryption using Microsoft Graph API or PowerShell.
+You need the application's object ID to configure token encryption using Microsoft Graph API or PowerShell.
 You can find this value programmatically, or by going to the application's **Properties** page in the Microsoft Entra admin center and noting the **Object ID** value.

 When you configure a keyCredential using Graph, PowerShell, or in the application manifest, you should generate a GUID to use for the keyId.